Australian Visa FAQs

 “Yes, a medical examination is typically required for those applying for an Australian Partner Visa.
 This is to ensure you meet the health requirements set by the Australian government.”

-If you are on a bridging visa awaiting the decision of your Partner Visa application, you are typically allowed to work in Australia.
+“If you are on a bridging visa awaiting the decision of your Partner Visa application, you are typically allowed to work in Australia.
 This can vary based on the conditions of your specific bridging visa.”

-Long-distance periods can be included in your relationship timeline, but you’ll need to demonstrate how you maintained your relationship during these times, such as through regular communication and visits.”
+“Long-distance periods can be included in your relationship timeline, but you’ll need to demonstrate how you maintained your relationship during these times, such as through regular communication and visits.”

 Parent Visa FAQs

-Australia's Parent Visas Guide
+Who are Australia's Parent Visas for?

 “Australia’s Parent Visas are designed as a pathway for reuniting families.
 By enabling parents to move to Australia, the visa strengthens family ties and provides a support system for both the parents and their children.
 Unquestionably underscoring Australia’s commitment to family values and the importance of maintaining close familial bonds.”